AnthonyF24/Project-1/README.md

 - **Book Now**: A form for users to submit their booking details, including name, email, preferred start date, and trip duration.

 ## Project Structure
-The project has the following structure:Project-1-home/ ├── Project-1-home.html/ │ ├── assets/ │ │ ├── media/ # Images and videos used on the site │ │ └── styles/ # CSS stylesheet │ ├── book-now.html # Booking page │ ├── home.html # Main homepage │ └── trips.html # Trips information page
+The project has the following structure: Project-1-home/ ├── Project-1-home.html/ │ ├── assets/ │ │ ├── media/ # Images and videos used on the site │ │ └── styles/ # CSS stylesheet │ ├── book-now.html # Booking page │ ├── home.html # Main homepage │ └── trips.html # Trips information page

 ## Dependencies
 - **Font Awesome**: Used for social media icons in the footer.
 - **CSS**: Custom styles are included in `assets/styles/styles.css`.
 - **JavaScript**: Embedded within the HTML to control video playback.

+## Credits
+This project was made possible with the help of various resources for learning HTML and CSS:
+- **[W3Schools](https://www.w3schools.com/)**: Comprehensive tutorials on HTML and CSS.
+- **[MDN Web Docs](https://developer.mozilla.org/)**: Excellent documentation for web development standards and best practices.
+- **[CSS-Tricks](https://css-tricks.com/)**: Guides and tips for mastering CSS design and layouts.
+- **[HTML Dog](https://htmldog.com/)**: A great resource for tutorials on HTML and CSS fundamentals.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.